To cite the hyper2 package in publications, please use

 Hankin (2017).
 This vignette shows some features of the

-uninformative argument of function ordertable2supp().
+uninformative argument of function ordertable2supp() and

 (o <- data.frame(x=c("DSQ",1:3), row.names=letters[1:4]))